 As a public company, we are subjected to reporting obligations under the U.S. securities laws.
 The Securities and Exchange Commission, or the SEC, as required by Section 404 of the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, adopted rules requiring every public company to include a management report on such company's internal controls over financial reporting in its annual report, which contains management's assessment of the effectiveness of the company's internal controls over financial reporting.
-In addition, an independent registered public accounting firm must attest to and report on management's assessment of the effectiveness of the company's internal controls over financial reporting.
-These requirements will first apply to our annual report on Form 20-F for the fiscal year ending on May 31, 2008.
+In addition, an independent registered public accounting firm must attest to and report on Form 20-F for the fiscal year ending on May 31, 2008.
 Our management may conclude that our internal controls over our financial reporting are not effective.
 Moreover, even if our management concludes that our internal controls over financial reporting is effective, our independent registered public accounting firm may still decline to attest to our management's assessment or may issue a report that is qualified if it is not satisfied with our internal controls or the level at which our controls are documented, designed, operated or reviewed, or if it interprets the relevant requirements differently from us.
 Our reporting obligations as a public company place a significant strain on our management, operational and financial resources and systems for the foreseeable future.